moiph/ub3r-b0t-docs/articles/commands.md

 ```

 ## birthday
 Sets your birthday for retrieval or notifications.
+Currently based off of UTC (i.e. notifications will fire at midnight UTC of your birthday).

 Aliases: `bday`